filviu/blog/content/posts/2012/2012-09-11-tentakel-on-centos-6-python-2-6.md

   - update

 ---
+# Update:

+As useful as tentakel was in my young sysadmin days it was always dangerous (one wrong command or quote character away from disaster), non-reproducible, needing constant documentation on changes done.
+I really don't know if tentakel even exist anymore but if it does I strongly suggest you consider ansible instead.

 You probably already know this old, unmaintained but incredibly useful software: [tentakel](http://sourceforge.net/projects/tentakel/).
 If not check it out, you might like it.

 There are two issues we need to tackle: